 Woods Hole is home to world-renowned scientific institutions and other educational establishments.
 Discover the sea and more in new and different ways while you’re here.

 Northeast Fisheries Sciences Center (NEFSC)

-This is the nation's original federal fisheries laboratory, established here in 1871.
-Research supports efforts to build sustainable marine fisheries, move to ecosystem-based fishery management, and to recover endangered marine mammals, fish, and sea turtles.
-The lab also conducts large-scale ocean and fishery monitoring.
-Its Woods Hole Science Aquarium is the nation's oldest public aquarium, open to visitors year round Tuesday-Saturday.
+The Northeast Fisheries Science Center (NEFSC) is the nation’s original federal fisheries laboratory, established in 1871.
+Research helps to build sustainable marine fisheries and move to ecosystem-based fishery management.
+The organization also supports the recovery of endangered marine mammals, fish, and sea turtles.
+The lab conducts large-scale ocean and fishery monitoring.
+Its Woods Hole Science Aquarium is the nation’s oldest public aquarium.

 Marine Biological Laboratory

 The Marine Biological Laboratory (MBL) is dedicated to scientific discovery – exploring fundamental biology, understanding biodiversity and the environment, and informing the human condition through research and education.
 Founded in Woods Hole in 1888, the MBL is a private, nonprofit institution and an affiliate of the University of Chicago.

 Since 1971, the Sea Education Association (SEA) has been a leader in marine education, developing an understanding of the ocean and its powerful role in nature.
 The SEA offers programs for college students, high school students, and teachers.
 Their mission is to give students the opportunity to study the ocean from a multitude of academic perspectives and to do it from the platform of a traditional sailing vessel.

 The SEA sailing vessels, 134-foot brigantines, operate year-round.
 The SSV Corwith Cramer sails the waters of the North Atlantic and the Caribbean Sea, while the SSV Robert C. Seamans sails the waters of the Northern and Tropical Pacific.

 (508) 540-3954, fax 508-457-4673